operations-project/operations/modules/site/README.md

 - **Edit Info:** The Site Entity Edit page, with fields, revision log, and standard entity form features.
 - **Fields:** Manage fields, form, and display of the Site Entity.

+## Development

+Development for this project takes place within the [Drupal Operations Module](https://www.drupal.org/project/operations).

+See that project for more information.

+### Branches

+The main branch is `1.0.x`.

+Old branches `1.1.x` and `1.2.x` were created when debugging composer dependency issues.
+They are now stale.
+They will be revived in the future when moving to those versions.

 ## Side Definition Entity

 ### Dynamic Properties